 Preventive Care and Dental Cleanings

 Xrays or radiographs are a diagnostic tool that allows us to see cavities between the teeth, infections, certain tumors and cysts, developmental and root abnormalities.
 At Bowers and Oki Family Dentistry, we use digital radiographs which allow us to see images quicker with much less radiation exposure to the patient.
-The need for dental xrays varies for each person based on their risk factors, such as oral hygiene, diet, and history of oral disease.
+The need for dental xrays varies for each person based on their risk factors, such as oral hygiene, diet, and history of oral disease and cavities.

 During your visit, your dental hygienist will also review your home care and provide suggestions on how to better manage your oral health at home.
 We will answer questions you have about recommended treatment and assist you with any new goals you may want to achieve.